 '''

-marriage:
+marriage():

 - in_couple: MARRIED or COHAB

 - breakpoint(2002)

 - ...

 '''

-5.8.2 assertions
+6.8.2 assertions

 Assertions can be used to check that your model really produce the results it should produce.
 The behavior when an assertion fails is determined by the assertions simulation option.
+All assertion functions accept a msg argument where you can specify a custom message to append to the normal message displayed when the assertion fails.
+This message can be any expression or tuple of expressions, and it is only evaluated if the assertion fails.

-- assertTrue(expr): evaluates the expression and check its result is True. - assertFalse(expr): evaluates the expression and check its result is False. - assertEqual(expr1, expr2): evaluates both expressions and check their results are equal. - assertNanEqual(expr1, expr2): evaluates both expressions and check their results are equal, even in the presence of nans (because normally nan!= nan).
+- assertTrue(expr, msg=None): evaluates the expression and check its result is True. - assertFalse(expr, msg=None): evaluates the expression and check its result is False. - assertEqual(expr1, expr2, msg=None): evaluates both expressions and check their results are equal.